paulbrodersen/netgraph/README.md

 the email account linked to my open source code, so I probably will not see your emails for several weeks, potentially longer.
 Also, I have a job that I love and that pays my bills, and thus takes priority.
-That being said, the blue little notification dot on github is surprisingly effective at getting my attention.
+That being said, the blue little notification dot on GitHub is surprisingly effective at getting my attention.
 So please just raise an issue.